 - Revenue: estimated earnings, revenue per mile (RPM), cost per mile (CPM), top-earning videos, revenue sources, ad types, and transaction revenue

-Managing viewer comments take place on the channel comments page.
+Managing viewer comments takes place on the Comments page.
 It allows you to interact with other users and review and filter posts.

-Channel copyright is where you’ll find videos that match yours through YouTube’s machine learning and artificial intelligence processes.
-You can ignore or request the video’s removal by the user who has uploaded your content to his or her channel.
+The Copyright page is where you’ll find videos that match yours through YouTube’s machine learning and artificial intelligence processes.
+You can ignore or request the video’s removal by the user who has uploaded your content to their channel.

-The monetization page outlines the ways you can make money on YouTube and guidelines to follow.
+The Earn page outlines ways to make money on YouTube and payment details.

 - Choose the currency unit you would want to see on YouTube Studio